annagabain/Mom-Lifehacks/README.md

 # Mom Lifehacks

 Mom Lifehacks is a website presenting 10 work-life balance ideas to working mothers.
-It aims to make their lives less stressfull and therefore happier.
+It aims to make their lives less stressful and therefore happier.
 The lifehacks can be useful for home stay mothers, fathers and other child caretakers as well.

 This is the first Portfolio Project in frames of Code Institute Full Stack Web Developer Course Assessment.
 It is for educational purposes and the main programming languages are HTML and CSS.
 Further tools and languages will be implemented for the consequent projects.